 The best way to protect your kids is to make sure they're immunized

-a disease, which prevents it from spreading and helps prevent outbreaks.
+disease from spreading, and helps prevent outbreaks.

 When Should I Call the Doctor?